ultranet1/SURVIVAL-EDA-OF-TITANIC_SHIP-with-python/README.md

 # SURVIVAL-ANALYSIS-OF-TITANIC_SHIP-
 # EDA with Python
 There seems to be many EDA(exploratory data analysis) on the 'TITANIC SHIP' dataset, but none or few considered 'Embark_town' & 'deck'.
-So I am focusing on Embark_town & deck together with 'Age','Sex' &amp; 'Survival' using Python library.
+So I am focusing on Embark_town & deck together 'Survivals' using Python library.

 MY OBJECTIVES is;
 * To know if there's any relationship between deck & embark town.